Mbappe has quickly risen to soccer stardom after making his debut for Monaco as a fresh-faced teenager in 2015.

 Following his debut breakthrough season, the French forward moved to league rivals Paris Saint-Germain where he still currently plies his trade.

 In his relatively short career, Mbappe has wasted little time to become a household name across the globe and it comes as no surprise the Monaco academy-product has frequently been compared to French compatriot Thierry Henry.

-Aged just 22, the rapid forward boasts an impressive wealth of trophies, including domestic trebles, major international honors and a host of individual accolades.
+Aged just 22, the rapid forward boasts an impressive wealth of trophies, including domestic trebles, major international honours and a host of individual accolades.

-Renowned for his speed, versatility and two-footed finishing abilities, Planet Sport wants to take a look at the standout moments from Mbappe's illustrious career so far.
+Renowned for his speed, versatility and two-footed finishing abilities, Planet Sport takes a look at the standout moments from Mbappe's illustrious career so far.